Marylebone area guide: restaurants, high street, shops and schools

-Seymour Leisure Centre has a pool, climbing wall, gym, nursery and a spa and beauty salon.
-The outside space and sports facilities of Regent’s Park are also just on the other side of Marylebone Road.
+Seymour Leisure Centre has a pool, climbing wall, gym, nursery and a spa.
+The outside space and sports facilities of Regent’s Park are also on offer.

-For culture, classical concerts at Wigmore Hall or a visit to the Wallace Collection can’t be beaten.
-Or go undercover as a tourist to the Sherlock Holmes Museum near the detective’s Baker Street address.
+Classical concerts at Wigmore Hall or a visit to the Wallace Collection can’t be beaten.
+Or visit Sherlock Holmes Museum near the detective’s Baker Street address.

 Things to do with children

-Paddington Street Gardens Playground has been recently renovated and looks bright and refreshed.
-There is also a Jungle Play area as well as designated children’s swimming times at Seymore Leisure Centre.
+The recently renovated Paddington Street Gardens Playground looks bright and refreshed.
+There is also a Jungle Play area and designated children’s swimming times at Seymore Leisure Centre.

-On Thursdays and Fridays toddlers and their carers can go to St Mary’s playgroup in Bryanston Square, which also serves proper coffee to sleep-starved parents.
+On Thursdays and Fridays toddlers and their carers can go to St Mary’s playgroup in Bryanston Square.

 Primary and secondary schools

-Hampden Gurney CofE Primary School is a small voluntary aided school that received an Outstanding Ofsted rating.
-Fee-paying Wetherby Preparatory School provides education to boys in years 3 to 8, with a nearby secondary school continuing until 18.
-Francis Holland girls’ school has a branch near Regent’s Park and is a high-achieving independent school, while Queen’s College on Harley Street has a slightly less rigorous admissions policy.
-Sylvia Young Theatre School is a fee-paying mixed gender school specialising in performing arts.
-Its alumni include Emma Bunton, Denise Van Outen and Kara Tointon.
+Hampden Gurney CofE Primary School received an Outstanding Ofsted rating.
+Fee-paying Wetherby Preparatory School provides education to boys aged 3 to 8 and Sylvia Young Theatre School is a fee-paying and mixed gender school, specialising in performing arts.
+Alumni include Emma Bunton and Denise Van Outen.

 Marylebone is in the City of Westminster in the Westminster North parliamentary constituency.
 It covers areas of the W1 and NW1 postcodes.
-Council tax in Westminster has dropped 0.6 per cent for 2016/17.
-Band A properties now pay £445.87 council tax; Band D properties pay £668.81; and Band H properties get a bill for £1,337.62.
+Council tax rates for 2017/18 have seen an annual rate increase of 2.9 per cent compared to the previous year.
+Band A properties now pay £458.76 council tax; Band D properties pay £688.14; and Band H properties get a bill for £1,376.28.